-It’s obvious the league wanted to make a statement on this one.
-The NFL has a very smart and seasoned public-relations department.
+It’s obvious that the league wanted to make a statement on this one.
+The NFL has a very smart and seasoned public relations department.
 If the commissioner and his top assistants wanted this one to get lost in the shuffle, they had their chance.
-They could have announced it late last week when the NCAA Tournament was cranking up.
+They could have announced it late last week when the NCAA tournament was cranking up.
 Or they could have done it Monday or Tuesday when Peyton Manning was dominating the headlines.

 Goodell also was sending a strong message to the other 31 teams.
 But he made an example out of the Saints.
 That’s mainly because the Saints set themselves up to become an example.

 According to the league, Payton and Loomis were aware that a bounty program existed and rewarded defensive players for injuring opponents.
 The report even details some specific targets of bounties -- Brett Favre, Cam Newton, Aaron Rodgers, and Kurt Warner.
 The league says Payton and Loomis did nothing to stop the bounties that went on for three seasons and the coach lied to league investigators and instructed his assistants to do the same.

 There’s one particular item in the announcement that gives some in-depth insight into how the Saints were operating.

 “Coach Vitt said one of his primary roles was to monitor the activity of Coach Williams,’’ the report says.
 “This was based on the direction of Coach Payton, who apparently had less than full confidence in Coach Williams.
 Despite Coach Vitt’s knowledge of the bounty program, his understanding of the terms 'knock-out' and 'cart-off,' his witnessing Coach Williams handing out envelopes that he believed to contain cash, and his acknowledgement that the defensive meeting preceding the 2010 NFC Championship Game may have 'got out of hand' with respect to Brett Favre."